kjkow/workout-partner/README.md

 # workout-partner
-Helps you keep on track with your workouts
+Helps you keep on track with your workouts.
+Trainers plan workouts for trainees.
+Trainees execute their workout plans.

 ## featuring
 separation business logic form infrastructure